cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 | morion_pwndbg           | Use _morion_ together with the GDB-plugin _pwndbg_. |

 ## Discussion
-In section [Exploitation](./6_exploitation.md) we will see how symbolic execution might help us to decide whether the crasher might be exploited or not, i.e. corresponds to an actual security vulnerability or just an annoying bug.
-We will also see, how symbolic execution can quickly give us a first high-level intuition about what capabilities (e.g. arbitrary read/write, control-flow hijacking, etc.) one might gain with the underlying issue.
-Also, we will show how symbolic execution might help us during the process of generating a working exploit for the targeted vulnerability (CVE-2022-27646).
 ### Loading the Trace File
 ```
 [2023-11-30 12:47:34] [INFO] Start loading file 'circled.yaml'...